autowarefoundation/autoware.universe/design/Map/Map.md

 The role of map is to publish map information to other stacks.
 In order to satisfy use cases above, the following requirements must be met.

 ### PointCloud map
-  * The map should provide goemetric information of surrounding environment that includes any region 200m away from any possible route that the vehicle might take.
+  * The map should provide geometric information of surrounding environment that includes any region 200m away from any possible route that the vehicle might take.
   * Resolution of pointcloud map must be at least 0.2m. (from past experience)
   * Size of the map should be less than 1GB in binary format.
-(Limit of ROS messsage)
+(Limit of ROS message)
   * Pointcloud must be georeferenced.

 ### Vector Map
   * The map should be georeferenced.
   * The map should include region within 200m away from any possible route that autonomous vehicle might drive with following information:
-    * Routing: the map should be able to retrieve next lane, previous lane, right lane, and left lane of a lane with availablility of lane change.
+    * Routing: the map should be able to retrieve next lane, previous lane, right lane, and left lane of a lane with availability of lane change.
     * Geometry: shape and position of following objects must be provided:
       * lanes
       * traffic lights